spack/spack/lib/spack/docs/packaging_guide.rst

    It also gives access to build dependencies like ``cmake`` through their ``spec objects`` (e.g., ``self.spec["cmake"].prefix.bin.cmake``).

-   Be sure to add the property at the top of the package class near other properties, such as the ``homepage``.
+   Be sure to add the property at the top of the package class under other properties like the ``homepage``.

-Below illustrates using this feature to compile an example before running it.
+The example below is an example test that needs to compile an executable before running it.

 .. code-block:: python